By Steve & Tamami Laser

 The second-generation Harrier (2003-2013) was once again similar to the revamped Lexus RX and gained a hybrid version starting in 2005.
 The new models featured more refined, upscale styling along with a host of luxury features.

 The third-generation Harrier (2013-2020) was unique for the Japan market and no longer shared its styling with the Lexus.
 Toyota said that “elegant velocity” was the design theme featuring long front and short rear overhangs plus a streamlined dynamism for the side profile.
 Harrier offered a choice of gas and hybrid models with front or AWD.

 Note: Features, specifications and launch timing for the new Venza (U.S.) and Harrier (Japan) is subject to change without notice

-News sources, photos and videos courtesy Toyota Motor Sales, U.S.A., Inc. and Toyota Motor Corp.
+News sources and photos courtesy of Toyota Motor Sales, U.S.A., Inc. and Toyota Motor Corp.

 Story (commentary) © 2020 CarNichiWa.com